slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Creativity and critical thinking: In subordinate position it gets you labelled a dreamer, a weirdo, or an idiot.
 In executive position, visionary, maverick, multidisciplinary thinker, etc. You can only truly creative in a position with autonomy, so you either climb the ladder or start your own thing."
 -- hn@dilemma*

-> *"If everyone thinks it’s a good idea, you already missed the opportunity."
--- x@alexhormozi*

----
 ## On analysis

 <!--